radiantlogic-v8/documentation-new/documentation/getting_started/kubernetes.md

 For these requirements in Amazon Web Services (AWS), a c5.2xlarge type (8 CPU / 16 GB RAM) might be the instance type selected.

 To determine the base number of nodes required, divide the number of pods by 3 to determine your minimum cluster size.
-Further, you must ensure that you add definitions for cluster horizontal auto-scaling so the cluster scales in or out as needed.

 **Sizing For RadiantOne**